 And on that note, my San Pedro Prison tour ended – the glee of the torturer smacking this rod against a wall.

-PS: My experience was before the release of the book Marching Powder (about Thomas McFadden, an imprisoned English guy who began these tours in San Pedro) and by 2009, these prison tours were stopped after a riot inside the prison ended in swat teams and tear-gas.
+My experience was before the release of the book Marching Powder (about Thomas McFadden, an imprisoned English guy who began these tours in San Pedro; written by Rusty Young).
+But by 2009, these tours were stopped after a riot inside the prison ended in swat teams and tear-gas.